 - How-to screencast by Shane Thomas of Code Karate

 - Drupal Pathologic Module Best Solution to Get Rid of Broken Links by Deepu Balan

 - Fix broken content links with the Pathologic Module by Caryl J Westerberg of Stanford University

 - Avoiding Problems with the Drupal Pathologic Module by Bill Powell of About.com

 Trying the new 7.x-3.x branch of Pathologic?
-Check out the “Upgrading form Pathologic 7.x-2.x” section of the documentation for information on what has changed.
+Check out the “Upgrading from Pathologic 7.x-2.x” section of the documentation for information on what has changed.